G-mridhul/quiz-application/README.md

 # quiz-application
-this is my first file
+this is my first file of scm